wildcraft958/VRSBench_dataloader/README.md

 ### For All Tasks (Primary Workflow)

 **The recommended approach**: Use HuggingFace streaming datasets directly.
-No JSONL files needed.

 ```python
 from vrsbench_dataloader_production import create_vrsbench_dataloader, get_task_targets